 5. The right to restrict processing of your personal data where you have a particular reason for wanting the restriction.
 The right is not absolute and only applies in certain circumstances.
-This may be because you have issues with the content of the information we hold or how we have processed your data.
-In most cases we will not be required to restrict an individual's personal data indefinitely, but will need to have the restriction in place for a certain period of time.
+This might be invoked if, for example, you have issues with the content of the information we hold or how we have processed your data.
+In most cases we will not be required to restrict the processing of an individual's personal data indefinitely, but will need to have the restriction in place for a certain period of time.
 This right has close links with the right to rectification and the right to object.